mike14747/burger/README.md

 {{#each burgers}}
 {{#if devoured}}
 ```
-  * The next 3 queries are one each to populate the patties, buns and toppings sections of the burger ordering area.
+  * The next 3 queries are used to populate the patties, buns and toppings sections of the burger ordering area.
-  * Each of those queries is then rendered into the browser via index.handlebars using handlebars 'partials' for each of patties, buns and toppings like this:
+  * Each of those queries is then rendered into the browser via index.handlebars using handlebars 'partials' for each of patties, buns and toppings like this snippet from 'index.handlbars':
 ```
 {{#each patties}}
 {{> patties}}